I bet you never though you could do it!

 If you are unable to create or notice the flute-like sound, don’t despair.
 Move on the the next section and see if any of the tips there help.

 If you are not able to create the flute-like sound, it is most likely down to one of two things: incorrect mouth shape or insufficient harmonics.

 To fix the issue of mouth shape, go back to step 5 and experiment more with making small changes to the resonance chamber formed by your tongue and the roof of your mouth, until you find the resonance.
 Also try changing the shape of the front of your mouth by adjusting the position of your lips.

 To deal with harmonics that are too weak, you don’t have to raise your voice or vocalize at a higher pitch.
 Keep making the “ooooo” sound with as bright a pitch as you possibly can—the sound wave resonating in your mouth naturally has a high frequency.

 Perhaps this will help: picture someone strangling you as you are throat singing.
 Keep on making the “oooo” sound while their hands are wringing your neck.
 The tone that results is the “ooooo” sound you are looking for.

 Once you’ve got the sound, try reducing the volume to bring out the flute-like quality more.
 Your voice should start to sound more like a really long “we”, instead of an “oooo”.

-If you’re not quite getting it, keep trying.
+If you’re not quite getting it at first, keep trying.
 It took me about 30 minutes of practicing to get the sound right.
 It might help to have some examples, so here are two videos.

-The first is a performance by Mongolian throat singer Batzorig Vaanchig (in an absolutely stunning seting, I might add):
+The first is a performance by Mongolian throat singer Batzorig Vaanchig (in an absolutely stunning setting, I might add):